michael-carter-projects/Art-Translated/README.md

     and the results will be returned as a string.
 The movement with the highest score is mapped to database entries which contain the name and brief description of the movement given.

-    !!!
-This script uses an outdated ML model and may not run on Windows !!!
-    !!!
-FIX BOTH THINGS (consider re-ordering repo?)                     !!!

     poc_main.py                     - the main file that runs the menu model_tests.py                  - script that tests every image in /test-images. called by main movements_results_w_image_v2.py - gets the movement data and displays the image analyzed (macOS)